p33r-zph1/remit-frontend/README.md

 ## Todo's

-1. Buy order shows incorrect numbers (fetching from `transferDetails` instead of `escrowDetails`)
 2. Fix token conversion
-3. Refactor helper functions that might not be needed (e.g. `getRecipientAgentFees`) by introducing `props`.
-4. Handle all remaining TODO's and FIXME's
+3. Handle all remaining TODO's and FIXME's